iamabdullahshafiq/medwing-mapsRN/README.md

 # Reasons for not using Redux
 - As with growing demand for state managment systems within react apps. peaople started using redux and now moving towards react hooks.
 So i avoided using any external packages like redux, redux-saga, redux-form.
 Implemented this demo purely using react-native concepts.
 - Additionally for a small demo project redux adds more complexity but will include it in bigger applications, where it provided solution to many problems.

+# third-party API integration
+Iplemented this demo using Expo api which provides a wrapper around react-native-maps. so any breaking changes in the plugin will be handled by Expo wrapper thus avoinding errors and crashes.